-4.2.7 Private corporate and infrastructure debt
+4.2.7 Private corporate, infrastructure and real estate debt ex Switzerland

-Private corporate and infrastructure debt is revalued at least quarterly and recognised at the current value.
-The valuation is carried out using the discounted cash flow (DCF) method, or market prices where available.
+Private corporate, infrastructure and real estate debt outside Switzerland is revalued at least quarterly and recognised at the current value.
+The valuation is carried out using the discounted cash flow (DCF) method, or market prices, where available.
 Discounting is conducted using interest rates derived from comparable market data that take account of the term, liquidity, credit risk and industry sector of the borrower.
 If a debtor falls behind with their payments or the asset manager responsible anticipates impairments, the valuation is reviewed by PUBLICA.
-The impairment is based on the lower of a valuation using historical default rates for comparable borrowers and the valuation proposed by the asset manager for debtors in financial difficulties.
+In the case of private corporate and infrastructure debt, the impairment is based on the lower of a valuation using historical default rates for comparable borrowers and the valuation proposed by the asset manager for debtors in financial difficulties.
+In the case of private real estate debt, an impairment is recorded only if the value of the underlying collateral is less than the nominal value of the loan.
+The valuation is then reduced to the value of the underlying collateral.